bbw7561135/Simulation-and-Modelling/README.md

 ## Coursework 01 MC
 The submitted Jupyter notebook for the Monte Carlo coursework.
 ## Coursework 01 MD
-The submitted Jupyter notebook for the Molecular Dynamics coursework.
+The submitted Jupyter notebook for the molecular dynamics coursework.
 ## Coursework 02 Agents
 The submitted Jupyter notebook for the agents coursework.
 ## Coursework 02 Finite Elements
-The submitted Jupyter notebook for the finite Elements coursework.
+The submitted Jupyter notebook for the finite elements coursework.
+## Coursework 03 SCF
+The submitted Jupyter notebook for the self consistent fields coursework.
+## Coursework 03 SDE
+The submitted Jupyter notebook for the stochastic differential equations coursework.

 # finite-elements
 ## 1d_finite_element_solver